instantsoft/icms2/README.md

 # InstantCMS

-Is a free open source content management system that allows you to build websites for any purpose
+Is a free open source CMS (content management system) that allows you to build websites for any purpose

 ## Key features